Tobo25th/Tobo25th/README.md

-Hi 👋 My name is Tomás Veliz
+Hi 👋 My name is Tobo
 ============================

-Trainee FrontEnd Dev
+TRAINEE JAVA DEV
 -------------------

-I´ve be learning Java in the university 2 years ago and now i'm getting into the front-end development.I wish I could work to be able to add experiences
+I´ve be learning Java in the university 2 years ago and now i'm getting into the real world projects!.

-* 🌍  I'm based in Argentina
-* 🧠  I'm learning React

 ### Skills